ampproject/amphtml/src/amp-story-player/README.md

 -   Customizable UI controls
 -   Custom events

-Follow our [roadmap on Github](https://github.com/ampproject/amphtml/projects/109) and the wg-stories updates for the [latest status updates](https://github.com/ampproject/wg-stories/issues).
+Follow the wg-stories updates for the [latest status updates](https://github.com/ampproject/wg-stories/issues).

 ### Is the player ready to use?
 When will these features be ready?